 After ironing your drop clothes, use a lint roller to remove the fuzz.

 For these curtains, I did not have to alter them in any way.
 This means I did no cutting or sewing.
 Because my windows are tall (10 ft ceilings), I hung them as is.
 Adjusting the curtain rod higher on the wall eliminated me from having to hem them, and I opted to puddle them on the floor.
 This is a good option if you don’t want to pull out the sewing machine.
 If cutting and hemming are needed to adjust the drop clothes to your window size, now is the best time to do that. (after washing and drying them twice) Remember the fabric will shrink.

 How To Attach Curtain Rings

-Attaching the curtain rings with these tiny little clips can be a challenge, but once you decide if you want a pleated or more casual look, you can lay the drop cloths on a flat surface and measure how many clips you want per panel.
+Attaching the curtain rings with these tiny little clips can be a challenge, but once you decide if you want a pleated or more casual look, you can lay the drop cloths on a flat surface in a straight line and measure how many clips you want per panel.
 I like to fold the end pieces under for my first and last clip on the panel.
-Remember, each panel will be 1/2 of the curtain, so adjust your rings to fit.
+Remember, each panel will be 1/2 of the curtain, so adjust your clip rings to fit.
 I did a double pleat for a fuller look on my drop cloth curtains, and I love how they hang.

 How To Make Puddling Drapes

 But this is my preference on how drop cloth curtains should look.
-A while back, I did a set of these for my Mom, and instead of puddling at the floor, we opted to use that extra and fold the top part of the panel over for a valance across the top.
+A while back, I did a set of these for my Mom, and instead of puddling on the floor, we opted to use that extra and fold the top part of the panel over for a valance across the top.
 My honest opinion on this DIY curtain hack?
 It was well worth the extra fuzz removal to have beautiful, washable (a bonus with my dogs) and durable curtains for $20 a window treatment.
-They are stunning, if I say so myself.
+They are stunning if I say so myself.

-Thanks for joining me today and as always I welcome your comments, feedback and love.
+Thanks for joining me today and as always I welcome your comments, feedback, and love.